zocterminal/zoc-rexx-syntax-highlighting-for-vscode/vsc-extension-quickstart.md

 * `package.json` - this is the manifest file in which you declare your language support and define the location of the grammar file that has been copied into your extension.
 * `syntaxes/rexx.tmLanguage` - this is the Text mate grammar file that is used for tokenization.
-* `language-configuration.json` - this the language configuration, defining the tokens that are used for comments and brackets.
+* `syntaxes/language-configuration.json` - this the language configuration, defining the tokens that are used for comments and brackets.

 ## Get up and running straight away
 * Make sure the language configuration settings in `language-configuration.json` are accurate.
-* Press `F5` to open a new window with your extension loaded.
+* Press `F5` to open a new window with your extension loaded (this happens through `.vscode/launch.json`).
 * Create a new file with a file name suffix matching your language.
 * Verify that syntax highlighting works and that the language configuration settings are working.